-- Maximum rating at 0°F or higher shall be used for light load system conditions - Maximum rating at 50°F or higher shall be used for summer peak system conditions
+- Maximum rating at 0° F or higher shall be used for light load system conditions. - Maximum rating at 50° F or higher shall be used for summer peak system conditions.

-The maximum and minimum reactive power limits for all generators shall be based on ISO New England Operating Procedure No. 12 (OP 12), Voltage and Reactive Control, Appendix B.
+The maximum and minimum reactive power limits for all generators shall be based on ISO-NE Operating Procedure-12 Appendix B.

-3.2 Transmission Topology Assumptions
+2.5.2 Transmission Topology Assumptions

-All existing transmission elements shall be initially modeled as in service or available when assessing planning Transfer Capability.
-Transmission projects with Proposed Plan Application (PPA) approval, in accordance with Section I.3.9 of the Tariff, shall be included in the base cases dependent on their in service dates.
+All existing transmission elements shall be initially modeled as in-service or available when assessing Planning Transfer Capability.
+Transmission projects with Proposed Plan Application (PPA) approval, in accordance with Section I.3.9 of the ISO-NE Tariff, shall be included in the base cases dependent on their in-service dates.
 Retired transmission elements will be excluded starting from the year they are to be retired.
 Transmission projects that do not have a PPA approval but have been certified under the Forward Capacity Market (FCM) process will be included in the calculation of transfer limits used in the FCM process.

-Known transmission system outages with a duration that meets or exceeds 12 months and coincide with a planning Transfer Capability assessment year and season of study shall be considered.
+Known transmission system outages with a duration that meets or exceeds 12 months and coincide with a Planning Transfer Capability assessment year and season of study shall be considered.

-3.3 Load & Demand Resource Assumptions
+2.5.3 Load & Demand Resource Assumptions

-Assessments of planning Transfer Capability shall utilize the forecasted load as published in the most current ISO New England's Forecast Report of Capacity, Energy, Loads, and Transmission (the CELT Report).
+Assessments of Planning Transfer Capability shall utilize the forecasted load as published in the most current CELT report.
 Base cases used shall be set up with appropriate loads for the year of study.
 Station service loads will be explicitly modeled for major generating stations.